 The Company remains pleased with the diversified portfolio that the Manager has created, which has attractive risk adjusted return characteristics, consistent with the Company's investment objectives.
-I am pleased with the performance achieved by this portfolio in our first three years of operations, and I would like to thank our Shareholders for their support.
+I am pleased with the performance achieved by this portfolio, and I would like to thank our Shareholders for their support.
 If you have any questions regarding your Company, please do not hesitate to contact the Company or the Manager.